 We hope that you found this article helpful!
 And if you use our photography tips to get some photos of your furry friend in disguise, then tag us on Instagram @FunCostumes.
 Do you have any other questions about choosing a pet costume?
 Or your own tips for other pet owners?
 Let us know in the comments below

 If you're still looking for the perfect costume for the doggo or kitty cat, then be sure to check out our selection of pet costumes.
-We also launched a How to Halloween resource page with tips for safe trick-or-treating, pairing masks with costumes, and more.
+We wrote about our absolute faves in a guide to pet costumes, too.
+Be sure to check out our How to Halloween resource page with tips for safe trick-or-treating, pairing masks with costumes, and more.
 We hope you have a great time this Howloween!